peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 Also works for streaming add-ons that do not use the kodi library.

 **Warning:**
+On Open/LibreELEC you must disable the "wait for network" function in the ELEC settings.
 By changing the database you will lose the old database and start with an empty database.
 I recommend making a backup of the database beforehand. (folder Userdata\Database)